b4dnewz/domain-scanner-cli/README.md

 ```

 ## Usage
-You can always get the informations and usage of the program by typing:
+You can get the informations and usage of the program by typing __--help__:
 ```
 $ domain-scanner --help